2011 Tabankort raid: Kidnapping

 On January 7, 2011, a six-man team of AQIM jihadists raided Niamey, the capital of Niger, with the goal of capturing Westerners to be used for ransom.
-The comando team including a man sent by Boko Haram.
+The commando team included a man sent by Boko Haram.
 The jihadists reached Niamey that evening aboard a Toyota Land Cruiser and entered the Toulousain restaurant, frequented by Western nationals and diplomats.
 The parking attendants at the Toulousain did not raise alarm as the militants were dressed in military uniforms, with the attendants believing the jihadists were soldiers.
 At 10:40 p.m., the jihadists burst into the restaurant.
 Two jihadists guarded the entrance while two others ordered two Frenchmen to follow them.
 Some customers tried to intervene, but stood down after the jihadists pointed weapons in their face.
 The jihadists fled the restaurant with the hostages within a minute, and left the city by heading northeast.
 The remaining fifteen European nationals in the restaurant hid in the bathroom until the jihadists left, and only a Nigerian professor chased the militants although he got lost.

 The two hostages were 25 year-old Antoine de Léocour, an expat and humanitarian worker who was set to marry a Nigerian woman that month, and 25 year-old Vincent Delory, an engineer and friend of Antoine's who was in Niamey to attend the wedding.